JackJPowell/hass-unfoldedcircle/README.md

 ## Usage

 After the device is configured, the integration will expose 22 entities plus the number of activities you have defined on your remote.
 These are grouped by device.
 Four of these entities will be disabled by default.
 These are all diagnostic in nature and report the device stats and if polling of the remote is enabled.
-(This is only true if any of the three device stat entities are enabled.)
+(Polling is only true if any of the three device stat entities are enabled.)

 - Sensors
   - Battery Level: Reporting current charge percentage